atl97853/computer-science-self-learning/08_Algorithms_1/files_check_later/01_fundamentals/01_fundamentals.md

 **Pushdown stack.**

 A pushdown stack is a collection that is based on the last-in-first-out (LIFO) policy.
 When you click a hyperlink, your browser displays the new page (and pushes onto a stack).
 You can keep clicking on hyperlinks to visit new pages, but you can always revisit the previous page by clicking the back button (popping it from the stack).

+## Array and resizing array implementations of collections.

 ## Linked lists.